dstaflund/devops-aws-cloudformation/README.md

 #### Security Groups and Roles

 - The instances must use IAM Roles to use the S3 Service
-- The application must communicate on HTTP port 80 so servers will need this inbound port open
+- Inbound HTTP port 80 is open that that applications can communicate on it
 - Servers must have unrestricted outbound internet access to download and update software